thomasjm/type-families-typescript/README.md

 This is a demonstration of how to map a certain cool API design pattern from Haskell to a TypeScript client library.

-The pattern comes from the [lsp-types](https://github.com/alanz/lsp/tree/master/lsp-types), which helps power [haskell-language-server](https://github.com/haskell/haskell-language-server/).
+The pattern comes from the [lsp-types](https://github.com/alanz/lsp/tree/master/lsp-types) library, which helps power [haskell-language-server](https://github.com/haskell/haskell-language-server/).

+Here's the basic setup:

-Suppose you want to write a service that deals with two kinds of messages: "requests" and "notifications."
+> Suppose you want to write a service that deals with two kinds of messages: "requests" and "notifications."
 Requests have an ID attached and require a response containing the same ID, whereas notifications don't require a response.
 Messages can be sent from either the client or server.

-Let's suppose our API supports two client-to-server messages: one a request called `Login` and one a notification called `ReportClick`.
+Let's suppose we want to make such an API which supports two client-to-server messages: one a request called `Login` and one a notification called `ReportClick`.
 We write out our data types like this:

 ``` haskell
 data From = FromServer | FromClient